AstronautCharlie/news-bias-backend/README.md

 Embeddings are returned in JSON blob.

 # What's next to do?
 Make front end.
-Also experiment with how to make relevance screen better - it missed a few obvious cases where it didn't realize 'Joe Biden' and 'Biden' are the same person
+Also experiment with how to make relevance screen better - it missed a few obvious cases where it didn't realize 'Joe Biden' and 'Biden' are the same person.
+Clean up article text so we're not using quite so many tokens.